 UPDATED!
-This list of resources was expanded and updated for 2018 to include six new ad networks.
+This list of resources was expanded and updated for 2018 to include nine new ad networks.
+Enjoy!

 There’s no doubt about it — Google and Facebook have become the most popular advertising platforms.
 Over 3 million businesses advertise on Facebook and 1.5 million businesses are advertising through Google AdWords.
 But just because these two giants are the most used platforms for online advertising, doesn’t mean that you shouldn’t take advantage of other ad networks as well.

 If you’re sick of competing against hundreds of other companies for the attention of the same market share or tired of paying the increased CPC or CPM fees that all these other advertisers drive up, don’t feel that Google and Facebook are your only two options.

 There are plenty of other ad networks out there that’ll help you open new channels of growth— and plenty of great reasons to use them.

 Facebook and Google are great platforms for driving targeted traffic to your websites or social profiles.
 However, there are a couple reasons to consider alternatives.